 NewSmile aligners are very affordable, costing just £1,395 (currently discounted to £1,295).
 But even better, this price includes whitening foam to use in your aligners, plus your first set of retainers!

 Choose their daytime package for treatment in 4-6 months, or nighttime aligners for a more discreet treatment that takes 8-10 months.
 Both options come with 0% interest payment plans available.

 Make sure you consult your dentist before commencing any orthodontic treatment.

 SmileLife is a decent at-home aligner if you are looking for something that doesn’t involve a lot of dentist visits and can be done from the comfort of your own home.
 However, it is in the more expensive range in comparison to competitors such as Straight My Teeth which is just £999.

-If you are interested in SmileLife because at-home aligners are cheaper, then it is worth remembering that Invisalign has cheaper options around a similar price range.
+If you are interested in SmileLife because at-home aligners are cheaper, remember that Invisalign has cheaper options in a similar price range.

 And, if you are still undecided, we recommend getting a consultation with your nearest Invisalign provider to discuss your treatment options further.

 British Dental Journal: Number of UK adults seeking braces is rising.
 Consulted 16th November 2020.